nayutaco/ptarmigan/docs/testnet_2nodes_clightning.md

 ----

-## When we set up nodes in multiple computers
+## Set up nodes in separate computers

 * First, IP adresses are xx.xx.xx.xx and yy.yy.yy.yy respectively for `c-lightning` and `ptarmigan`.